uga-rosa/filittle.nvim/README.md

 # filittle.nvim

-Simple and small filer for neovim written in Lua (optional support for devicons).
+A simple and small file explorer for neovim written in Lua (optional support for devicons).

 Inspired by [vim-molder](https://github.com/mattn/vim-molder)